Epersea/cardgame/README.md

 This is a practical exercise to start using classes and objects in my projects.
 It involves creating a simulation of a very simple card game.
 When executing it, two virtual players play against each other and their actions are logged in the console.

-The project contains two Javascript files:
+The project contains the following Javascript files:

-`classes.js` Main classes and instances are described below.

-`cardgame.js` This file contains the logic for playing a virtual game between two players.
+- `cardgame.js` This file contains the logic for playing a virtual game between two players.
 When executing this file in Node.js, a series of statements describing the game's actions are logged to the console.

+- Class files: `deckofcards.js, hand.js, ingredientcard.js, monstercard.js, player.js`.
+The classes and instances are detailed below.

 This project is inspired by the katayuno meetings at [Devscola](https://devscola.org/), a programming community based in Valencia.
 The original kata (in Spanish) can be found [here](http://katayuno-app.herokuapp.com/katas/17).